How BEC attacks use email impersonation and social engineering to steal money, and how to stop them.

 ⛔ Important

-Verify every payment change by phone — using a number from your records, not from the email.
-This one control stops the majority of BEC attacks.
-No legitimate supplier or executive will object to a quick verification call before a large transfer is made.
+Verify every payment change by phone, using a number from your records rather than the email.
+This one control stops most BEC attacks.
+A real supplier or executive will not object to a verification call before you send a large transfer.

 Protective Controls

-- Dual approval for all payments above a threshold — requires two separate people
+- Dual approval for all payments above a threshold, requiring two separate people

 - Call-back verification for any payment account change